MUST-Deep-Learning/KnowIt/trainer/trainer_framework.md

 **4. ContinueTraining**

 A state that initializes and prepares the KnowIt trainer to continue training an existing model from a checkpoint.
-Similar to _TrainNew_, this state module with log various metrics and save a new model checkpoint file.
+Similar to _TrainNew_, this state module will log various metrics and save a new model checkpoint file.
 The metrics and checkpoint file will be automatically saved to a user's project directory.

 _ContinueTraining_ inherits attributes and methods from _BaseTrainer_.